emqx/emqx-docs/en_US/data-integration/data-bridge-cassa.md

 5. Input the connection information.
 Input `127.0.0.1:9042` for the **Servers**, `mqtt` as the **Keyspace**, and leave others as default.
 6. Click the **Create** button to complete the data bridge creation.

-We have successfully created the data bridge to Cassandra, now we can continue to create rules to specify the data to be stored to Cassandra.
+Now you have successfully created the data bridge to Cassandra, you can continue to create rules to specify the data to be stored in Cassandra.

 1. Go to EMQX Dashboard, click **Data Integration** -> **Rules**.
 2. Click **Create** on the top right corner of the page.
 3. Input `my_rule` as the rule ID, and set the rules in the **SQL Editor**.
-Here we want to forward the MQTT messages under topic `t/#` to Cassandra, we can use the SQL syntax below.
+Suppose you want to forward the MQTT messages under topic `t/#` to Cassandra, you can use the SQL syntax below.
 Note: If you are testing with your SQL, please ensure you have included all required fields in the `SELECT` part.

   ```sql
   SELECT